10 Foods High in Unsaturated Fats That One Needs to Stay Wary Of

 Saturated-fats14

-More often than not, we all like to munch on the very unhealthy variant of coconut, the sweetened one.
-The tender coconut or even the coconut oil is healthier in comparison to the processed, dried and flaked coconut which is rich in saturated fats.
+More often than not, we tend to munch on the unhealthier version of coconut—the sweetened one.
+While tender coconut or coconut oil are healthier choices, processed, dried, and flaked coconut is rich in saturated fats and doesn’t offer the same benefits.

-100 g of sweetened coconut contains 57 g of saturated fat.
-This is probably one of the processed high saturated fat foods and just the mere thought of that is more than enough to make you understand why you need to limit the same to one or two tablespoons a week, if that.
+100 grams of sweetened coconut contains a staggering 57 grams of saturated fat (R).
+This is definitely one of the most processed, high-saturated fat foods.
+Just thinking about that should make it clear why you should limit your consumption to one or two tablespoons a week.